 Online sportsbooks coming to South Dakota

-It may seem like a fool’s errand considering the state’s limitations on online sports betting.
+It may seem like a fool’s errand considering the state’s current limitations on online sports betting.
 But there is already the potential for at least one online sportsbook in South Dakota.

 On Aug.
 19, 2021, BetMGM Sportsbook SD announced an exclusive partnership with Liv Hospitality’s Tin Lizzie Gaming Resort and Cadillac Jack’s Gaming Resort to offer both retail and that mico-mobile sports betting in Deadwood.
 BetMGM plans to offer betting kiosks on those properties, as well.
 So far, BetMGM is the only sportsbook planning to launch in the state, but it just may be the start as other brands could partner up in Deadwood including: